SuperCelmar/SuperCelmar/README.md

 ## Hi there 👋

+Welcome to my page, unusual wanderer :)

+## About me
+Entrepreneur, CentraleSupélec Student, Implementing AI into businesses.

+## My Current Work
+Currently tinkering on an automated market research, startup-idea generator.

+## How to reach me

 <!--
 **SuperCelmar/SuperCelmar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.